xiyang1012/Local-Crowd-Counting/README.md

 By Xiyang Liu, Jie Yang, Tieqiang Wang, Wenrui Ding

+More code and models will be released soon.
+Stay tuned.

 ### Introduction

 In this work, we introduce a new learning target named local counting map, and